Learning Outcomes

 There is a two-stage permission process:

-1. Prima Facie Case: The shareholder applies to the court, which will dismiss the claim if there is no prima facie case.
+- Prima Facie Case (paper filter): The court considers the claimant’s evidence and will dismiss the application if there is no prima facie case.

-2. Substantive Hearing: If the claim proceeds, the court considers factors such as whether a person acting in accordance with s.
-172 (the duty to advance the success of the company) would continue the claim, whether the act is capable of ratification, and whether the claimant is acting in good faith.
+- Substantive Hearing: If the claim passes stage one, the court holds a permission hearing and considers both mandatory and discretionary factors.
+Central questions include whether a person acting in accordance with s.
+172 (duty to advance the success of the company) would continue the claim, whether the act has been or could be authorised or ratified, and whether the claimant is acting in good faith.

 Limitations

-• The claim must be in the interests of the company as a whole.
+- The claim must be in the interests of the company as a whole, weighing likely benefits against costs and disruption.

-• The claimant must act in good faith.
+- The claimant must act in good faith; collateral purposes may be fatal.

 The Reflective Loss Principle